 NetSuite certifications: the ultimate guide

-Whether you’re a developer, administrator or a NetSuite customer, there are six different qualifications available to help grow your understanding of the NetSuite ecosystem.
-The certifications are also a great indicator to potential employers that you have the experience, dedication and technical know-how to drive their organization forward.
+Whether you’re a developer, administrator, or a NetSuite customer, there are six different qualifications available to help grow your understanding of the NetSuite ecosystem.
+The certifications are also a great indicator to potential employers that you have the experience, dedication, and technical know-how to drive their organization forward.

 The NetSuite certifications cover six disciplines:

 The SuiteFoundation NetSuite certification is for NetSuite professionals who can already use the NetSuite product and have a basic understanding of its core concepts and features.
-You must hold this certificate before you can complete any others.

 The test covers subjects such as: